 We went to Iceland to see my partner's mother who had fairly recently moved there with her Icelandic husband.
-He had been living in Australia (with her, obviously - that would be a completely different story!) for twenty years and until two years ago hadn't returned to his home country... once.
+He had been living in Australia (with her, obviously - or that would be a completely different story!) for twenty years and until two years ago hadn't returned to his home country... once.
 This is quite remarkable, and it may explain why we were a little surprised when they said they were going to move there from the Central Coast of Australia, but my surprise was very quickly replaced with "Ooh goodie!" now we get to visit Iceland lots and lots and lots!
 And we've started off well going there to join them for their first Christmas in Iceland.

-Now, they don't live anywhere near Reykjavik.
-In fact, they live on the opposite side of the island so after a day spent walking around the capital city, we hopped on a plane and crossed the country to land in Egilsstaðir where they now live.
-One of their new ventures in Iceland is running country wooden cabins that tourists can stay in as they travel around the ring road, and we were lucky enough to be the very first guests in one of their three cabins.
+Now I should explain that they don't live anywhere near Reykjavik.
+In fact, they live on the opposite side of the island in East Iceland so after a day spent walking around the capital city, we hopped on a plane and crossed the country to land in Egilsstaðir, where they now live.
+One of their new ventures in Iceland is running cosy country wooden cabins that tourists can stay in as they travel around the ring road, and we were lucky enough to be the very first guests in one of their three cabins.
 It was from this base that we spent a little time exploring East Iceland, when the weather allowed!

 To say that where we were, holed up in the wooden cabin that smelt so strongly of pine, unbelievably cosy as the wind howled around us, was remote, and other-worldly and atmospheric is a gross understatement.
 Of course, this was heightened by the very limited daylight - around four hours total - and what light there was never got much brighter than the dull hue of dusk or dawn.
 These photos also feel like a huge understatement because they don't really capture how secluded we felt, how wild the land was and how cosy it was inside the cabin.
 I've never really stayed anywhere like it, but I hope they capture a bit of the adventure we had while we were there...

 We didn't exactly do much while we were in Egilsstaðir.
 Firstly, this was because we were with family and it was Christmas so we had important things like eating, drinking and talking to do.
 Secondly, there wasn't that much to do - it's a town of less than 3,000 people and most things were closed because of the time of year.
 Thirdly, eventually the weather became more of a problem.
 Despite having one of the mildest early winters in recent years, the weather turned a few days after we arrived and the snow fell, the wind would whip against the windows and roads were closed.
 It was also Christmas so not much was open, and as soon as there was snow on the ground, walking around (especially) with a toddler in a pushchair was near impossible, especially as the snow quickly turned to ice.
 One day my partner and I left Baby Bird with the grandparents and we walked around the town catching views of sunset (at around 3.30pm) from the top of a hill near the church, and on another day we all went on a short drive to a nearby town the other side of the mountain that sits behind Egilsstaðir.
 As we were driving, the weather turned on us again and the higher we climbed (to go up and over the other side) the whiter and wilder it got.
 Once we were in Seyðisfjörður, we felt like the only people alive (or awake) there.
 Everything was closed.
 There wasn't a single person walking around (which is fair enough because there was a lot of snow and it was barely above freezing) and each time a truck or car passed us by we were a little shocked.
 Lucky for us a single petrol station was open so we parked up there and ate hot dogs and drank coffee - something which apparently is very Icelandic to do, so I didn't feel like I was completely missing out on a "cultural" experience.